Secure data with KMS and scale AWS access management

 KMS provides a composable, scalable, uniform mechanism for controlling access to data across data stores.

-Figure 1: Manage access control for entire data domain using KMS
+Figure 1: Secure access to entire data domain with KMS resource policy

-The Partition Data with Encryption security architecture pattern partitions and controls access to an entire data domain by encrypting that domain’s data with a dedicated customer managed KMS encryption key and applying a key resource access policy that is appropriate for the people and applications in that domain.
+The Partition Data with Encryption security architecture pattern partitions and controls access to an entire data domain.
+This pattern secures data with KMS by encrypting that domain’s data with a dedicated customer managed KMS encryption key and applying a key resource access policy that is appropriate for the people and applications in that domain.
 A data domain encompasses the data managed by a single service or collaborating set of microservices such as ‘credit-applications’ or ‘orders’ (c.f.
 Bounded Context).
 This pattern centralizes data access control for the domain.
 It also injects resource access policy capabilities into data services that do not support that directly such as Elastic Block Store and Relational Database Service.

 This pattern provides several benefits: